trendscenter/trends-reading-group/README.md

 + 01/31/2020 - SINDy

 #### Upcoming Meetings (subject to change)
++ 02/07/2020 - Dynamics of learning in Deep Neural Networks
 + Meta-learning for neuroimaging
 + What you wanted to know about ICA but were afraid to ask
 + Normalizing Flows